-- 9.10 These sanctions are applied in appropriate proportion to develop a swift resolution. - 9.11 The revised DfE Revised Guidance of September 2007, Improving Behaviour and Attendance: Guidance on Exclusion from Schools and Student Referral Units, (Section 17) states: "In cases where a Principal has permanently excluded a student for persistent and defiant misbehaviour (which would include racist or homophobic bullying)....the Secretary of State would and personal the Generated Distribute Committee and before the Secretary of State would and personal the Generated Distribute Committee and before the Secretary of State would - not normally expect the Governors' Discipline Committee or an Independent Appeal Panel to reinstate the student." - 9.12 However, Governors will examine the evidence that a wide range of strategies had been tried and failed to affect a positive change in the bullying behaviour.
+- 9.10 These sanctions are applied in appropriate proportion to develop a swift resolution. - 9.11 The revised DfE Revised Guidance of September 2007, Improving Behaviour and Attendance: Guidance on Exclusion from Schools and Student Referral Units, (Section 17) states: "In cases where a Principal has permanently excluded a student for persistent and defiant misbehaviour (which would include racist or homophobic bullying)....the Secretary of State would not normally expect the Governors' Discipline Committee or an Independent Appeal Panel to - 9.12 However, Governors will examine the evidence that a wide range of strategies had been tried and failed to affect a positive change in the bullying behaviour.